 To exercise any of these rights, contact Jose Ovalle directly at the contact information provided on this website.

 This website uses HTTPS encryption for all data transmission.
-Form submissions are delivered via Formspree's encrypted infrastructure.
+Form submissions are transmitted over HTTPS and delivered directly to Jose by email.
 While we take reasonable measures to protect your information, no method of transmission over the internet is 100% secure, and we cannot guarantee absolute security.

 This website contains links to third-party sites (such as carrier enrollment portals and Calendly).
 We are not responsible for the privacy practices of those sites and encourage you to review their privacy policies before providing any personal information.